aws-samples/lambda-with-compression/README.md

 The following chart illustrates estimated savings, or cost delta for sending uncompressed data vs compressed through NAT Gateway and VPC Endpoint.
 E.g.
 * Sending 1MB concompressed payload for 1,000,000 times would result in sending 1000GB total
-* Compressing the same payload to 300KB and sending it for 1,000,000 times would result in sending 300GB total
+* Compressing the same 1MB payload to 300KB and sending it for 1,000,000 times would result in sending 300GB total
-* The delta of transferred data is 700MB
+* By compressing data you can reduce total network footprint by 700MB
-* When sent via NAT Gateway, 700GB * $0.045 per GB would cost $31.50
+* When transported through NAT Gateway, 700GB * $0.045 per GB would cost $31.50

 |       | NAT Gateway | VPC Endpoint (1 AZ) |
 | ----- | ----------: | -----------: |